 Following Mr. Andrew’s death in 1973, the Firm became known as “Rollins, Smalkin, Weston, Richards and Mackie.”
 In 1974, John Linsenmeyer, Thomas Gentner and Glenn Trimmer became Partners of the Firm.

 The Firm was located in the Title Building at Lexington and St. Paul Streets for more than 50 years.
-In 1984 the Firm acquired and restored a historic four-story building at 401 N. Charles Street which it now occupies.
+In 1984 the Firm acquired and restored a historic four-story building at 401 N. Charles Street which it occupied until 2019.
+The Firm is now located at the First National Bank Building at 300 E. Lombard St., Suite 900, Baltimore, MD 21202.